Simplifying the 4 parts of Medicare:

-Now Part A, is hospital Insurance.
-This will be automatic and there is no premium as long as you worked a minimum of 10 years or 40 quarters and paid your Medicare taxes.
-Part A will help cover in-patient care in hospitals, skilled nursing facilities, hospice, and home health care (inpatient care in a skilled nursing facility that’s not custodial or long-term care).
+Part A is hospital Insurance.
+This happens automatically and there’s no premium as long as you’ve worked a minimum of 10 years or 40 quarters and paid your Medicare taxes.
+Part A helps cover in-patient care in hospitals, skilled nursing facilities, hospice care, and home health care (inpatient care in a skilled nursing facility that’s not custodial or long-term care).

 Part B: Medical

-Part B is medical insurance and this part requires a premium.
-The current premium for most people is $144.60 per month but please be aware that it’s subject to your annual income 2 years prior.
-If you are a high income earner you may be subject to a higher premium per month.
-Medicare Part B will cover 80% of Medicare approved medical services once you have met the yearly $198 deductible.
-Medical services include things such as doctor visits, hospital outpatient care, home health care, and preventative services like your annual physical exam, flu shots, things of that nature.
+Part B is medical insurance.
+The current premium for most people is $144.60 per month, subject to your annual income 2 years prior.
+If you’re a high earner, you may pay a higher premium each month.
+Medicare Part B covers 80% of Medicare approved medical services once you’ve met the $198 annual deductible.
+Medical services can include doctor visits, hospital outpatient care, home health care, and preventative services like physical exams and flu shots.

-Part C: Medicare Advantage or Medicare Advantage Prescription Drug Plans
+Part C: Medicare Advantage and Medicare Advantage Prescription Drug Plans

-Medicare Part C or Medicare Advantage plans are managed healthcare plans that are Medicare approved and offered by private insurance companies.
-In order to qualify, you must have your part A and B set up, live in the service area, and not have end stage renal disease (which is also known as kidney failure).
-These types of plans combine benefits and services covered under Medicare part A and part B, and often part D. In other words, they are an all in one package that covers hospital, medical, and sometimes prescription drugs.
-Additionally, some will even go above and beyond what Medicare covers by including additional benefits such as vision, dental, gym benefit, over-the-counter benefits, and many more.
+Medicare Part C or Medicare Advantage Plans are Medicare approved managed healthcare plans offered by private insurance companies.
+In order to qualify, you need to have already set up Part A and B, live in the service area of the plan, and you cannot have end stage renal disease, commonly known as kidney failure.
+These types of plans combine the benefits and services covered under Medicare Part A and Part B, and often Part D, too.
+In other words, these plans bundle hospital, medical, and sometimes even prescription drugs.
+Additionally, some may include additional benefits like vision, dental, gym, over-the-counter benefits, and more.

 Part D: Prescription drugs

 Medicare Part D is a federally created program to help lower the cost of prescription drugs.
-This type of coverage is offered by private insurance companies and can be included in your Medicare advantage plan or it can be stand-alone but either way, no matter what, how we’re accessing our Medicare prescription drug coverage is always through Medicare part D. One thing you’ll always want to keep in mind when shopping for a part D plan is their prescription drug formulary.
-All companies use their own covered drug lists, so always make sure that the plan you’ve chosen covers all of your prescription drugs.
-Lastly, Medicare part D plans are optional but please be aware that if you do not enroll in one when you first become eligible you may be subject to a late enrollment penalty if you decide to enroll in one at a later date.
+This type of coverage is offered by private insurance companies and can be included in your Medicare Advantage Plan or as a stand-alone plan.
+Regardless, Medicare prescription drug coverage is always through Part D. When shopping for a Part D plan, always keep their prescription drug formulary, or list of covered drugs, in mind.
+All companies use their own covered drug lists, so make sure your plan covers your prescriptions.
+Lastly, Medicare Part D Plans are optional, but be aware that you may be subject to a late enrollment penalty should you decide to enroll in a Part D Plan at a later date.

 Still have questions or need assistance applying for your Medicare benefits?
-You are not alone, AHIC is here to help.
-If you would like someone to walk you through the process of applying for Medicare, shopping for a plan, then please click on the link below.
-Our services are at NO COST to you and we will be here to help you for the lifetime of your policy.
+You’re not alone.
+AHIC is here to walk you through the process of applying for Medicare or shopping for the plan that’s right for you.
+Our services are free for you and we’ll be here to help for the lifetime of your policy.